 What If My Child Was Misdiagnosed With ADD or ADHD?

 An incorrect diagnosis can result in serious repercussions.
 Your child may be prescribed strong medications, such as Ritalin or Adderall.
 These medications alter dopamine levels in the brain in order to increase your child’s focus and concentration levels.
 However, their side effects are notoriously unpleasant.
 These include sleep disruptions, nausea, loss or increase of appetite, mood swings and/or depression.
 Not only is the child taking medications and dealing with unpleasant side effects, but any undiagnosed vision problems haven’t been resolved.

 Moreover, if your child has been misdiagnosed with ADD or ADHD, they can be subject to stigmas and negative behaviors from their peers, which can harm their self-esteem and confidence levels well into their adult years.

-Give your child the tools they need to succeed in school and in life and schedule an appointment with Dr. Stein at Eye Q Optometrist.
+Give your child the tools they need to succeed in school and in life and schedule an appointment with our eye doctors at Eye Q Optometrist.

 How Quickly Will We Notice Results?

 Often there are gains seen within days or weeks.
 However, It can take up to 6 months to see the full results, although this may depend on each patient and their specific therapy regimen.
 In addition to the exercises, visual aids, or eyeglasses, the vision therapy plan includes close monitoring and follow-up appointments.
 Over the course of the program, the doctor will determine how many visits are needed in order to achieve the best results.